-This map show the general location of computers that are accessible to all FVCC students.
+This map shows the general location of computers that are accessible to all FVCC students.

-The maps below show the computer labs open to all current students of FVCC.
+The maps below show in detail the computer labs open to all current students of FVCC.

 This is a detail of the caption explaining the maps below color coding.

-The lower level of the Arts and Technology Building has two PC labs (AT105 and AT122) equipted with many Adode and Microsoft programs along with jewerly making applications.
-AT 122 is a classroom so click here for availablity.
+The lower level of the Arts and Technology Building has two PC labs (AT105 and AT122) equipped with many Adobe and Microsoft programs along with jewelry-making applications.
+AT 122 is a classroom so click here for availability.

 The upper level of the Arts and Technology Building has a cutting edge MAC lab (AT243) equipped with Adobe Creative Cloud Master Suites, Microsoft Programs as well as basic coding programs.
 AT243 is also a classroom so click here for availability.

 Ross Hall’s RH139 has basic Microsoft programs but is always available to study.
-The other RH labs are classrooms so click here for availability, RH140-141 are set up with advanced mathmatics software.
+The other RH labs are classrooms so click here for availability, RH140-141 are set up with advanced mathematics software.

 The center section of the Broussard Library is always available with basic programs like Microsoft Office.
-The library also has a VR studio (BL209) and a video recording studio (BL210), if your interested click here for to make an appointment.
+The library also has a VR studio (BL209) and a video recording studio (BL210), click here to make an appointment.

-The Occupational Trades Builbing not only provides basic programs like Microsoft Office but advanced Computer Aided Drafting an Design softwear in OT112.
-This lab is earmarked for students of the Occupational Trades Program and is also a classroom so click here for availability.
+The Occupational Trades Building not only provides basic programs like Microsoft Office but advanced Computer Aided Drafting and Design software in OT112.
+This lab is earmarked for students of the Occupational Trades Program and is also a classroom, so click here to check availability.